Skip to content

 French Wedding Style Editorial

-Updated May 2026 8 venues
+Updated May 2026

 Part of Wedding Venues in the South of France

 The South of France meets the Mediterranean along a coastline that runs from the Côte d'Azur in the east, west across the Provençal shore, and on to the Languedoc lagoons.
 Offshore, Corsica adds its own bays, beaches, and headlands.
-We list 8 seafront and coastal venues across this southern edge, each chosen for a real connection to the sea rather than a distant view of it.
-Seated capacity runs from 30 guests to 450, and venue hire spans €10,080 to €38,500.
+We gather seafront and coastal estates across this southern edge, each chosen for a real connection to the sea rather than a distant view of it.
+Settings run from intimate gatherings to celebrations of several hundred, and hire depends on whether the estate is a single seafront building or a cluster of villas, and on the season.

 Editor's Tip